alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-You can't get a licence to export or provide any services relating to:
+You may be able to get a licence to export or provide any services relating to:

-* gallows and guillotines

-* electric chairs

-* air-tight vaults

-* automatic drug injection systems

-There's an embargo (ban) on exporting equipment that could be used for internal repression to China.

-You may be able to get a licence to export:

 * restraint chairs